 The function automatically sets a mark corresponding to the end of the recording.
 If a mark name is supplied in parameters, this name is used.
-Otherwise, the mark is named: STOP <stop time> where <stop time> is expressed as "hours.minutes.seconds.milliseconds".
+Otherwise, the mark is named: STOP<stop_time> where <stop time> is expressed as "hours.minutes.seconds.milliseconds".

-If the supplied mark name is NULL or equals an empty string, the mark is named: MARK<stop_time>
+If the supplied mark name is NULL or equals an empty string, the mark is named: MARK <stop time>

 Stopping a tables group simply deactivates log triggers of application tables of the group.
-The locks set can lead to deadlock.
+The setting of "ACCESS EXCLUSIVE" locks can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.